External Advisory Board Members

 Martha Bernard Welsh, Board President, Dress for Success Worcester

-Martha Bernard Welsh leads the Polly Logan Fund at CWPPP, which was created and named for a longtime and highly influential leader in Massachusetts Republican politics who, in her day, was an advocate for women’s rights, equal pay, the Equal Rights Amendment, abortion rights and more.
-Polly Logan was especially passionate about educating and mentoring women as candidates and activists.
-Martha’s career has included executive roles in healthcare and financial communications, retirement and financial planning.
+Martha Bernard Walsh is the Board President for Dress for Success Worcester.
+Her career has included executive roles in healthcare and financial communications, retirement and financial planning.
 She led national public education campaigns on mental health and women’s health, health literacy training for seniors, and retirement financial planning.
 In Boston she helped to launch two non-profit organizations that provide free temporary housing for families of children requiring extensive medical care far from their homes.
 Currently she is Board President of Dress for Success Worcester which helps women in the Greater Central Massachusetts region learn skills related to job readiness including resume writing, interview research and strategies, and financial acumen.
 Once these clients are ready for their interview, they are individually dressed in business appropriate clothes – all of which give them the confidence to move forward.
+Martha also leads the CWPPP's Polly Logan Fund, which was created and named for a longtime and highly influential leader in Massachusetts Republican politics who, in her day, was an advocate for women’s rights, equal pay, the Equal Rights Amendment, abortion rights and more.
+Polly Logan was especially passionate about educating and mentoring women as candidates and activists.

 Celia J. Blue is a seasoned executive leader with 25 years of experience working in the private, public and nonprofit sectors.
 Currently, she is the President and CEO of the Massachusetts Women of Color Coalition.
-She is also the Deputy Director and Chief Administrative Officer for the Rhode Island Department of Human Services, overseeing human resources, information technology systems and support, performance analytics and continuous improvement, civil rights, diversity, equity and inclusion.
-Celia is the former Registrar of Motor Vehicles for the Commonwealth of Massachusetts and is the first African American in Massachusetts history to serve as the Registrar.
+Celia is the former Deputy Director and Chief Administrative Officer for the Rhode Island Department of Human Services, overseeing human resources, information technology systems and support, performance analytics and continuous improvement, civil rights, diversity, equity and inclusion.
+Celia was also Registrar of Motor Vehicles for the Commonwealth of Massachusetts, the first African American in Massachusetts history to serve as the Registrar.
 As Registrar, she managed operating and capital budgets totaling $280 million and oversaw approximately 800 employees in 31 locations.Celia holds a Bachelor of Science degree from Worcester State University and a Master’s degree in Business Administration from Anna Maria College.
-Celia is a board member of UMass Center for Women in Politics and Public Policy and sits on additional boards in Central and Eastern MA.
+Celia also sits on additional boards in Central and Eastern MA.

 Tess Browne, Sisters of Charity Nazareth